ChongQingNoSubway/PDL/README.md

 ........
 ```

-### Costume the interpolation methods in dropout.py.
+### The interpolation methods in dropout.py.
 (You could custom the interpolation based on number of instance, number of epoch, size of dataset)
 ```
     # For dropout layers
     def non_linear_interpolation(self,max,min,num):